-- The WEAK and SYNC keywords are used in error recovery, as discussed in the next section. - In earlier versions of Coco/R there was a potential pitfall in the specification of attributes.
-The versions of Coco/R described here allow for attributes to be demarcated by "<." and ".>" as an alternative to the "<" and ">" brackets, to allow for situations like the following, where it is necessary to use the > character as part of an operator within the expression that forms an actual argument of the parsing routine.
+- The WEAK and SYNC keywords are used in error recovery, as discussed in the next section. - Coco/R allows for attributes to be demarcated by "<." and ".>" as an alternative to the "<" and ">" brackets, to allow for situations like the following, where it is necessary to use the > character as part of an operator within the expression that forms an actual argument of the parsing routine.